etsy/Testing101/Testing_Best_Practices.md

 Alternatively, you could try to improve the legacy code itself.
 You could start by writing tests to cover the legacy code as is.
 This prepares you for safer refactoring.
-If it's really hard to test the code as it's written, you'll have to weigh the net benefit of writing complicated tests for brittle code that you're planning to refactor anyway.
+If it is really hard to test the code as it is written, you will have to weigh the net benefit of writing complicated tests for brittle code that you are planning to refactor anyway.

 As for making the actual improvement, you could introduce the new abstraction inside the legacy class -- but this may introduce more design problems than it